 Secure managed file transfer options such as MASV are an excellent SFTP alternative thanks to better performance, flexibility, and functionality.
 The MASV secure file transfer solution allows users to:

-• Automate file transfers between local and cloud storage to cut down on human error.
+- Automate file transfers between local and cloud storage, or other recipients, without coding to cut down on human error.

 MASV also facilitates compliant and secure file sharing for remote or in-office workflows through strong authentication via MFA, SSO, and user permissions and encryption of all files both at-rest and in-flight.
 MASV is compliant with ISO 27001, SOC 2, GDPR, PIPEDA, HIPAA, and is a member of the MPA’s Trusted Partner Network (TPN).